 The reaction quotient has same form as that of equilibrium constant, but involves concentrations that are not necessarily equilibrium concentrations.
-Comparison of Q_C and K_C is very useful to decide whether the forward or the reverse reaction should occur to establish the equilibrium.
+This concept is very useful and we compare $Q{\rm c}$ with $K{\rm c}$ for a reaction under given conditions.
+We can decide whether the forward or the reverse reaction should occur to establish the equilibrium.
 It is shown diagramatically in Fig. 12.4.